Some electricity restored in Texas, but water woes grow - WTMJ

 Meanwhile, snow and ice moved into the Appalachians, northern Maryland and southern Pennsylvania, and later the Northeast.
 Back-to-back storms left 15 inches (38 centimeters) of snow in Little Rock, Arkansas, tying a 1918 record, the National Weather Service said.

-The extreme weather was blamed for the deaths of more than four dozen people, some while trying to keep warm.
+The extreme weather was blamed for the deaths of at least 46 people, some while trying to keep warm.
 In the Houston area, one family died from carbon monoxide as their car idled in their garage.
 A woman and her three grandchildren were killed in a fire that authorities said might have been caused by a fireplace they were using.

 Utilities from Minnesota to Texas implemented rolling blackouts to ease strained power grids.
 Southwest Power Pool, a group of utilities covering 14 states from the Dakotas to the Texas Panhandle, said rolling blackouts were no longer needed, but asked customers to conserve energy until at least Saturday night.